jrgparkinson/mushy-layer/test/README.md

 This directory contains python scripts for running various test problems which demonstrate the accuracy of the code.

 # Setup
+These tests require the code in `mushy-layer/execSubcycle/` and `mushy-layer/setupNewRun/` to be built.

 Before running the test problems, you must first specify a directory to save the output to.
 This is done by the `getBaseOutputDir()` function in `mushyLayerRunUtils.py`.
 You should also add the directory (`/path/to/mushy-layer/test/`) to your PYTHONPATH.